The Width of a Circle (Man Who Sold the World).

 The devil has the most extensive perspectives for God; on that account he keeps so far away from him.

-Friedrich Nietzsche, Beyond Good and Evil: “Apophthegms and Interludes.”
+Friedrich Nietzsche, Beyond Good and Evil: “Apothegms and Interludes.”

 Circumference: Much of David Bowie’s ’60s music was weak (compared to his contemporaries), partly because Bowie was young and unformed, partly because he lacked a creative equal as a collaborator.
 Sixties Bowie can seem isolated, his records the work of an autodidact.
 In the first months of 1970, Bowie finally found, to quote Charlie Parker, a worthy constituent.